Standardizing Organoid Growth Through Controlled Guidance Systems

 A recent innovation from an EPFL laboratory will enable, for the first time, mass production of standardized organoids.
 This breakthrough was achieved thanks to a customized guidance system that ensures homogenous cell culturing.
 Described in an article published today in Nature Biomedical Engineering, the technique paves the way for industrial uses, such as screening new drugs.

 Over the past decade, organoid research has raised hopes, particularly in terms of personalized medicine and improved screening for new drugs.
 The structure and properties of these three-dimensional tissue cultures are similar to those of entire organs, creating unparalleled opportunities.
 However, widespread use of organoids has been hampered due to the cells’ disorderly growth.
-The ability to compare thousands of samples for industrial use requires that a series of identical “mini-organs” be created to enable automated monitoring.
-Thanks to the microstructured hydrogels it has developed, the Laboratory of Stem Cell Bioengineering at EPFL has made this a reality.
-The hydrogels act as tiny molds in which stem cells can propagate and differentiate uniformly.
+The ability to compare thousands of samples for industrial use requires that a series of identical “mini-organs” be arranged in such a way as to enable automated monitoring.
+Thanks to the microstructured hydrogels it has developed, the Laboratory of Stem Cell Bioengineering (LSCB) at EPFL's Institute of Bioengineering (School of Life Sciences) has made this a reality.
+The hydrogels act as tiny molds in which cells can propagate uniformly.
 The new system – detailed in an article published today in Nature Biomedical Engineering – was successfully used in a study at Lausanne University Hospital (CHUV) that tested drug molecules on colorectal cancer.

 Suitable for various types of organoids